Estimated reading time: 6 minutes

 Circa 1876 Restaurant The Convent Hunter Valley

 Circa 1876, as well as being one of the top restaurants in Hunter Valley, is one of the best restaurants that offer modern Australian cuisine.
-The menu comes with options of 2 to 7 courses and price ranges from $ 75 to $150 per person.
+The menu comes with options of 2 to 7 courses and the price ranges from $ 75 to $150 per person.
 Chef Trent Barrett positioned this iconic hunter valley restaurant on the map by winning several awards and most recently with the R&CA Award for the Regional Contemporary restaurant of NSW.

 - Trip advisor rating – 4.5 stars